nminh1110/Alzheimer-s-Disease/README.md

 **Purpose:** identify risk factors and symptoms associated with Alzheimer's Disease

-**Outcome:** evaluate effects of Alzheimer's Disease on the lives of patients and build a model to predict the risk of having Alzheimer's Disease
+**Outcome:** evaluate effects of Alzheimer's Disease on the lives of patients and build a model to estimate the risk of having Alzheimer's Disease

 ## Data